sph-mn/sph-sc-lib/readme.md

 * path: another spline path as a segment

 features
-* extremely fast through only supporting 2d, with only selected and optimised interpolators, limited segment count and sampling portions of paths at once instead of only single points
+* extremely fast through only supporting 2d, with only selected and optimized interpolators, limited segment count and sampling portions of paths at once instead of only single points
 * maps from one independent discrete value to one dependent continuous value and only the dependent value is returned
 * paths are stateless and the same path object can be used by multiple threads
 * multidimensional interpolation can be archieved with separate calls for additional dimensions